 At the study, a speech pathologist will conduct a brief interview to obtain pertinent medical history and background information related to feeding/swallowing concerns.
 Following the study, the speech pathologist will discuss the results of the study and make preliminary recommendations, which will be provided to the managing physician who will make final decisions regarding the feeding plan.

-The following terms may used by the speech-language pathologist during the study
+The following terms may be used by the speech-language pathologist during the study:

 - Aspiration: occurs when liquid/food enters into the airway.
 Some signs of aspiration include coughing/choking, wet vocal quality, red/watery eyes, color changes, and nasal flaring